Oregon Tool: Products and brands

 The company manufactures a variety of products for the chainsaw, agriculture, forestry, and construction industries.
 Oregon Tool manufactures, markets, and distributes products primarily under two hero brands: Oregon and Woods Equipment.
 Further brands under Oregon Tool include Carlton, Kox, Speeco, Merit, and Pentruder.

 In November 2022, Epiroc acquired Wain-Roy from Oregon Tool.

 Oregon products

 Oregon Tool is the largest manufacturer of saw chain in the world, with the Oregon brand holding the title of #1 saw chain in the world.
 Saw chain sold under the Oregon brand is sold to OEMs, dealers, and direct-to-consumer.
 Other products sold under the Oregon brand include: chain saw bar, sprocket, lawn mower blades, and string trimmer string.
 In addition, the Oregon brand sells several battery-powered and corded electric lawn and garden tools aimed at DIY consumers.
 These products include lawn mowers, chainsaws, string trimmers, and leaf blowers.

-ICS was rebranded Oregon in October 2022.